Kenya's new president faces old headache on the coast

 By Drazen Jorgic

-MOMBASA, Kenya When 200 masked men attacked police on Kenya's Indian Ocean coast hours before the start of national elections this week, the violence will have alerted the incoming president to one of the most pressing issues facing his new government.
+MOMBASA, Kenya, March 5 When 200 masked men attacked police on Kenya's Indian Ocean coast hours before the start of national elections this week, the violence will have alerted the incoming president to one of the most pressing issues facing his new government.

 The attacks, which left 15 dead, highlighted the tensions now damaging prospects for growth and investment along the coast and in the economically vital port city of Mombasa.